NixOS/nix.dev/source/tutorials/nix-language.md

 Explanation:

 This expression is a function that takes an attribute set which must have exactly the attributes `lib` and `stdenv`.
-It returns the result of evaluating the function `mkDerivaion` from `stdenv` applied to a recursive set.
+It returns the result of evaluating the function `mkDerivaion`, which is an attribute of `stdenv`, applied to a recursive set.
 The recursive set passed to `mkDerivation` uses its own `version` attribute in the argument to the built-in function `fetchTarball`.
 The `meta` attribute is itself an attribute set, where the `license` attribute has the value that was assigned to the nested attribute `lib.licenses.gpl3Plus`.